How Restaurants Get Michelin Stars: A Brief History of the Michelin Guide

 Although chefs don’t earn Michelin Stars, the head chef at a restaurant is often given credit for the restaurant’s success.
 Therefore, many young chefs dream of one day leading a restaurant to Michelin Star status.

-One way to begin this journey is by attending culinary school.
+One way to begin this journey can be by attending culinary school.
 Escoffier’s culinary arts programs introduce students to a wide range of topics including food safety, world cuisines, flavor development, and entrepreneurship.
-But students don’t just learn about these topics in the classroom—they practice them in the kitchen and eventually test them out during a culinary externship.
+But students don’t just learn about these topics in the classroom—they practice them in the kitchen and eventually test them out during an industry externship.

-If you want to learn about what culinary school could look like for you, contact us today to explore your options.
+If you want to find out what culinary school could look like for you, contact us today to explore your options.

 This article was originally published on February 10, 2016, and has since been updated.